DPhi-Space/public-documentation/docs/1-howto/0-developing.md

 ### Step 3: Build and Run Locally

-You can build the image for your laptop's architecture by running the following:
+You can build the image for your laptop's architecture by running the following in the `simple-docker/` directory:

 ```bash
 docker build  -t my-arm-app .
 ```

-Run it locally:
+To run it locally, just do:

 ```bash
 docker run --rm my-arm-app